R. L. Folk/E. F. McBride Petrography Fund

 In the fall of 1971, Dr. Rodger E. “Tim” Denison, a UT Austin alumnus, sponsored an award to a University geology student who correctly identified a variety of rock hand specimens and thin sections (a small slab of a rock sample which is glued to a glass slide and ground to a specified thickness then viewed with a petrographic (polarizing) microscope under two different lighting conditions).
-Held each spring, the winner of this written competition, known as the Petrography Award, received a cash award of $1000 (a tidy sum back then) along with the envy of her or his peers.
-Money and bragging rights aside, the popularity of this event was as much due to the participation by interested faculty members who administered the process, chose the rock samples, and graded the tests.
+The written competition is held each spring, with the winner receiving the Petrography Award, a cash prize of $1000 (a tidy sum back then), and the envy of her or his peers.
+Money and bragging rights aside, the popularity of this event was as much due to the participation of the interested faculty members who administered the process, chose the rock samples, and graded the tests.
 Although open to all, graduate students had an experience advantage over undergraduates.
-This situation was remedied in 1981 when a separate undergraduate award was created.
+This situation was remedied in 1981, when a separate undergraduate award was created.

-Seeking to ensure that this recognition of student expertise be a continued event in future years, Tim established this endowment and named it after two faculty members in the Department of Geological Sciences, Drs.
-Robert L. Folk and Earle F. McBride, who, he felt, over a number of decades had stressed the importance of examining and understanding rocks to countless students.
+Seeking to ensure that this recognition of student expertise would be continued in future years, Tim established this endowment and named it after two faculty members in the Department of Geological Sciences, Drs.
+Robert L. Folk and Earle F. McBride who had stressed the importance of examining and understanding rocks over a number of decades to countless students.

 Earle Francis McBride has published more than 200 articles, abstracts, field guidebook articles, and book chapters in his 53 years as a geoscientist.
 A native of Rock Island, Illinois, he is a Phi Beta Kappa graduate of Augustana College and received his M.A. from the University of Missouri and Ph.D. from Johns Hopkins University in 1956 and 1960, respectively.
 Earle joined UT Austin in 1959 where he also taught sedimentary geology and supervised 52 Master’s and 17 Ph.D. students until his retirement in 2005.
 In addition, he served as chairman of the Department of Geological Sciences from 1980-85.
 Earle’s chief research interest is sandstone diagenesis: physical and chemical processes that alter sand after it is deposited and the fate of pores in sandstone.
 His work has focused on cementation by quartz and calcite, and on compaction.
 He also continues to be interested in the origins of chert and in the textural and compositional maturation of sand during transportation.
 Most recently, Earle and a colleague published their discovery that Omaha Beach sand, a sample of which he brought back from a visit to Normandy, France in 1988, contains 4% iron shrapnel, remnants from the D-Day invasion of June 1944.
 His devotion to his profession can be further seen by the 30 years of service he has given to the SEPM Society for Sedimentary Geology, an international society dedicated to disseminating scientific information on sedimentology, stratigraphy, paleontology, environmental sciences, marine geology, hydrogeology, and additional related specialties.
 In 1995, the organization awarded Earle with the Francis J. Pettijohn Medal for Sedimentology that is given to those individuals who have a significant record of outstanding contributions in sedimentary geology, including all aspects of sedimentology and stratigraphy.
 The honor had special meaning to him as Dr. Pettijohn, widely known as the founder of modern sedimentology, served as Earle’s mentor at Johns Hopkins.
 Currently, Earle is a Professor Emeritus and holds the J. Nalle Gregory Chair Emeritus in Sedimentary Geology in the Department of Geological Sciences at the Jackson School.
 He goes to his office daily for five hours to work on the McBride Number, the total number of sand grains on earth which he hopes will take its place among other mathematical constants such as pi, Avogadro’s number, the acceleration of gravity, Planck’s constant, and the DJIA (Dow Jones Industrial Average).